Rafterman29/Study-Scripts./README.md

-# Study-Scripts.
+# Personal-Projects
-Will include different scripts that are implemented to run as flashcards to study the different flags of commands.
+Peronal Projects is a library for projects created by Rafterman29.

+## Linux and Bash

+Study Scripts ->
+This work is simply a way to help other and I memorize    the different flags and implementations.

+In-Progress: nmap.sh
+Future Work: hydra.sh, netcat.sh, gobuster.sh